MartinHepperle/Epson-HX-20/BASIC-USR-Functions/bitcount/readme.md

 * embedding multiple USR functions in a single machine language module.

 The assembler module contains these two USR functions:
-* count the bits in a 16-bit integer,
+* count the '1' bits in a 16-bit integer,
-* rotate the the bits in a 16-bit integer left by 1.
+* rotate the the bits in a 16-bit integer left by 1, bit 15 ends up in bit 0.